 Most people readily comply with financial orders made by the court, whether the order has been negotiated by agreement or made by a Judge following a contested hearing.
-In some cases, however, steps have to be taken to make one of the parties (the defaulting party) obey the order.
-The courts have a wide range of remedies, which include:

 It is sometimes necessary to enforce orders overseas.
 A variety of conventions exist which provide for the registration and enforcement of maintenance orders made in this country abroad and vice-versa.
 This is known as reciprocal enforcement.
 Under some treaties maintenance is defined purely as periodical payments.
 Under others, it also includes capital lump sums.
 The reciprocal enforcement proceedings available in each case depend on the terms of the convention or other arrangements in place between this country and the other country concerned.